How To Use the Trojan Horse Method to Promote your Handmade Products

 STEP 3 – DETERMINE HOW TO FIT YOUR MESSAGE INSIDE

-They probably didn’t want to spend all the time and money construction a giant wooden horse but they knew it was necessary to get the Trojans to take them seriously.
+They probably didn’t want to spend all the time and money constructing a giant wooden horse, but they knew it was necessary to get the Trojans to take them seriously.

-You don’t want to lead with your message or it can feel forced.
-If you start with a story, funny video, DIY, gift, etc. you know your target market wants to receive, it will feel authentic.
+You don’t want to lead with your message, or it can feel forced.
+If you start with a story, funny video, DIY, gift, etc., you know your target market wants to receive, then it will feel authentic.

-Your Trojan Horse must be relative to your message or the message will be lost.
+Your Trojan Horse must be relevant to your message, or the message will be lost.

 You can’t create a cute cat video and then stick a “Check out Jane’s Jewelry” at the end and hope to get results.

-Find a way so subtly mention your business or products and fit a link in if your Trojan Horse is delivered online.
+Find a way to subtly mention your business or products and fit a link in if your Trojan Horse is delivered online.

 STEP 4 – DELIVER THAT TROJAN HORSE